colmarius/colmarius.github.io/README.md

-Hello world!
-Here is where I will push my public website.
+#### colmarius.net

+Hi there this is my personal website.
+Feel free to look around!